 Venous vascular malformation of the facial nerve

-As they do not appear to have clinical course, or histological features of hemangiomas, the nomenclature was changed 5.
+As they do not appear to have the clinical course or histological features of hemangiomas, the nomenclature was changed 5.

 These lesions typically affect middle aged patients and are very slow growing.

-At presentation they are usually ~1 cm in size, and typically cause significant symptoms despite their small size.
+At presentation, they are usually ~1 cm in size, and typically cause significant symptoms despite their small size.
 This is another distinguishing feature from schwannomas which despite larger size often have few symptoms.
-Typically they present with facial nerve palsy which can be rapid onset mimicking a Bell palsy.
-Sensory neural hearing loss (SNHL) and tinnitus can also be presentations.
+Typically they present with facial nerve palsy which can be of rapid onset mimicking a Bell palsy.
+Sensorineural hearing loss and tinnitus can also be presentations.